 The list of questions could be much longer.
 But I will leave it at that.

-So, this theoretical paper is a must read for everybody involved in meditation and mindfulness research.
-It gives some important impulses for future research and asks to be refined and developed further.
+So, this theoretical paper is a must read for everyone interested in how mindfulness meditation may lead to benefits, in particular for meditation researchers.
+It gives some important impulses for future research and waits to be refined and developed further.